dotnet/csharplang/proposals/first-class-span-types.md

 > - An implicit conversion from `T₁` to `T₂` exists and no implicit conversion from `T₂` to `T₁` exists
 > - ...

-This rule should ensure that whenever an overload becomes applicable due to the new span conversions, any potential ambiguity with another overload is avoided because the newly-applicable overload is preferred.
+The *better conversion from expression* rule should ensure that whenever an overload becomes applicable due to the new span conversions, any potential ambiguity with another overload is avoided because the newly-applicable overload is preferred.

 Without this rule, the following code that successfully compiled in C# 13 would result in an ambiguity error in C# 14